-How Immigrants Can Open a Bank Account in the United States
+How Immigrants Can Open a Bank Account in the United States (Step-by-Step)

 The First Step That Changes Everything

-Opening a bank account is one of the most important actions a new immigrant can take in the United States.
+Opening a bank account is one of the most important things we can do when we arrive in the United States.
 It is not simply a convenience.
 It is a gateway.
-A bank account allows you to receive income safely, pay your bills reliably, begin building a financial identity, and access the broader financial system.

 Can Immigrants Open Bank Accounts in the United States?